-- Grants/Scholarships money a student/family do NOT have to pay back
+- Grants/Scholarships money a student/family DO NOT have to pay back.

-- $\circ \quad \text{Need Based} \quad$
+- Need Based

 - o Merit Aid

 - Scholarships

-- Loans Money that DOES have to be paid back by a student/family
+- Loans Money that DOES have to be paid back by a student/family.

-- \circ Federal
+- o Federal

 - Subsidized

 - Unsubsidized

 - Parent Plus

-- o Private
+- Private

-- Work Study Arrangement between a school and the student for a certain number of paid hours for an on campus job
+- Work Study Arrangement between a school and the student for a certain number of paid hours for an on-campus job.
+May vary depending on college/university.

-Most Aid packages are a combination of all of the above.
+Most Aid packages are a combination of all the above.